hyperledger-iroha/iroha-2-docs/src/get-started/operate-iroha-2-via-cli.md

 ## What's Next

 Now that you understand the basics, you can explore these advanced documentation:
+- Try running a node on the [Iroha 2-based public testnet](https://wiki.sora.org/running-a-sora-testnet-node.html) on the Sora blockchain.
 - Learn how to build on Iroha 2 with our [SDK turorials](/guide/tutorials/).
 - Understand the fundamental concepts behind Iroha 2 in the [Iroha Explained](/blockchain/iroha-explained) section.
 - Build more complex networks using the [Configuration and Management](/guide/configure/overview) section.